mdgolammafuz/ICO-with-ERC20-Token/README.md

 4. **External**

-   * The function is part of the contract interface, can be accessed only from other contracts or by EOA accounts using transactions.
+   * The function is part of the contract interface and can be accessed only from other contracts or by EOA accounts using transactions.
 It’s automatically public

-   * Not-available for state variables
+   * Not available for state variables

 <br/>

 > * Everything that is inside a contract is **visible** to all **external** observers.
 > * Making something **private** only prevents other contracts from accessing and modifying the    information, but it will still be visible to the whole world outside of the blockchain
 > * Information is not encrypted by default on the Ethereum Blockchain
-> * The visibility specifier is given after the type for state variables and between parameter list and return parameter list for functions
+> * The visibility specifier is given after the type for state variables and between parameter list and returns parameter list for functions
 > * External functions are more efficient than public functions in terms of gas consumption

 <br/>